 I scanned over a lot of the information and my only initial objection is that she says that dogs are carnivores.
 I think they are omnivores - meaning that they also eat other things in addition to meat.

-Our human food supply can be a source of a lot of unhealthy food products like trans-fats and high fructose corn syrup.
+Our human food supply is also source of alot of unhealthy food products like trans-fats and high fructose corn syrup.
 If profits are more important than human health, what must a dog's health be worth?
+Scary thought, yes?